 On pet food labels, crude protein, crude fat, crude fibre and moisture must be included in the Guaranteed Analysis.

 Other nutrients are optional.
 Since there is only a small amount of space on the back of a bag, pet food manufacturers try to include the most important nutrients.
 However, Petcurean offers full nutrient profiles for many recipes, so contact us at firstname.lastname@example.org if you're curious!

 If you look closely at the back of a bag of food, you’ll see something that reads “ME =…”.
 ME, means Metabolizable Energy, which is the estimation of the available energy, or calorie content, of a food.
 The ME is used to develop feeding guidelines for each recipe.

 Feeding guidelines for pets are most often listed as the amount to feed per day in a common unit (e.g. cups).
 Petcurean recipes also include feeding guidelines in grams per day to give pet owners the option to precisely weigh out their pets’ food (which we recommend to help maintain your pet at an ideal body weight).

 Feeding guidelines are a great place to start when figuring out how much to feed your pet, however it is important to remember that these are recommendations, not requirements.
 Adjustments should be made to target your individual pet’s healthy body weight.
-Check out our body score charts for help figuring out what a healthy weight looks like for your pet.

 5. Nutritional Adequacy Statement